bueltge/colorized-theme/readme.md

 I like to work with nice UIs, but on the focus to work, create a result.
 This Theme is a mix from a lot of colours.
 To work day and night on the ideas.

-_Currently I have only the dark theme for the PhpStorm IDE._
+_Currently I have only a dark theme for the PhpStorm IDE._

 * Colorized Dark for PhpStorm IDE

 ### Font

-With the change in January 2020, version 3.1.0 I use the Font Mono as default font and the Monospaced as fallback font.
+With the change in January 2020, version 3.1.0, I use the Font Mono as default main font and the Monospaced as fallback font.
 If you like Mono also to, download and install the font from the [Jetbrains page]([https://www.jetbrains.com/lp/mono/](https://www.jetbrains.com/lp/mono/).

-Colorized uses [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) since Version 2.0.0 as main font and it's highly recommend to install it.
-But you can use your favorite font and the install of Roboto Mono is not necessary.
+Before I uses [Roboto Mono](https://fonts.google.com/specimen/Roboto+Mono) since Version 2.0.0 as main font.

+But you should use your favorite font and the install of Mono or Roboto Mono is not necessary.

 ### Screenshots